dakotacahill/fcc_cat_photo_app/README.md

 Elements with a CSS Class; Change the Font Size of an Element; Set the Font Family of an Element; Import a Google Font; Specify
 How Fonts Should Degrade; Size Your Images; Add Borders Around Your Elements; Add Rounded Corners with border-radius; Make Circular Images with a border-radius

+Stylesheet1:
+-using CSS to manipulate margin, padding and border

+Stylesheet2:
+-overriding various style attributes with CSS